 - Incomplete grades cannot be changed once a final degree has been awarded.

 - Students who receive an E or a permanent incomplete (INC) or absent (ABS) may retake the class for credit, however, both grades will appear on the transcript.

-Students taking Reading and Research (300-level courses) are graded on a satisfactory/unsatisfactory (SAT/UNS) basis.
+Students taking Reading and Research (300-level courses) are graded on a satisfactory/unsatisfactory (SAT/UNS) basis, but at the academic department's discretion, TIME-equivalent courses may be marked as ungraded (NOG).
 With permission of the instructor, students may petition the Registrar’s Office to take certain foreign language courses on a SAT/UNS basis (language courses may not be counted toward the minimum course requirements for a higher degree).
 See the Academic Calendar for deadline.

 Students who pass with the equivalent of a B- or better receive a SAT grade, otherwise, they receive an UNS (UNS=0).
 A grade of SAT is not calculated into the grade-point average.